-After spending hard-earned, personal resources on renovations and build-out, Jacqueline realized they didn't have enough money for operating costs, including the ingredients necessary for the bakery to thrive.
-In 2015, Accion embarked on a project to significantly increase its support to rural, underserved areas of New Mexico and to Native American entrepreneurs residing on tribal lands across the region.
-The CDFI's award was leveraged to secure additional philanthropic support and lending capital to meet the need for access to safe, affordable credit in highly marginalized, high-poverty areas, such as McKinley County.
+After spending hard-earned, personal resources on renovations and build-out, Jacqueline realized they didn't have enough money for operating costs, including the ingredients safe, affordable credit in highly marginalized, high-poverty areas, such as McKinley County.
 Jacqueline was one of the entrepreneurs Accion was able to serve through this project.